Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Introduction

 \subsection{Contributions and Organization}

-In this paper, we develop an online learning algorithm for the dynamic CBG with a budget constraint.
-We first transform the CBG model to a path planning problem on a graph as in \cite{vu2019seqlrn}, which was originally intended for the repeated CBG under only per-round budget constraint.
-To extend that result to a dynamic CBG with a budget constraint, we provide a revised graph for the path planning problem and apply the \textsc{Edge} algorithm on the revised graph.
-We then use a tailored version of the \texttt{LagrangeBwK} algorithm that uses the \textsc{Edge} algorithm as a subroutine to obtain a high-probability sublinear regret bound for the dynamic CBG with a budget constraint.
+In this paper, we { study the problem of dynamic CBG where the learner faces a budget constraint} and develop an online learning algorithm for the { learner in the} dynamic CBG. { The algorithm} achieves a regret bound sublinear in time horizon $T$ and polynomial in other parameters. { To deal with the issue of limited total budget,} we use a tailored version of { an algorithm named} \texttt{LagrangeBwK}, { which is designed for MAB with knapsack constraints.} { To deal with the time complexity issue due to exponentially large allocation action set,} we transform the CBG model to a path planning problem on a directed graph { and apply an efficient CB algorithm named \textsc{Edge} from \cite{vu2019combinatorial}}, which is originally intended for the repeated CBG without total budget constraint. { This technique effectively utilizes the combinatorial structure of CBG and achieves polynomial time complexity.} To extend that result to dynamic CBG with total budget constraint, we provide a revised directed graph for path planning problem and use the algorithm \textsc{Edge} as a subroutine of { the algorithm \texttt{LagrangeBwK} to obtain a provable regret bound.}

 The paper is organized as follows.
-In Section \ref{sec:model}, we formally introduce the dynamic CBG under a budget constraint.
-In Section \ref{sec:prelim}, we provide some preliminary results for two essential algorithms, namely \texttt{LagrangeBwK} and \textsc{Edge}.
-In Section \ref{sec:main-results}, we present our devised algorithm \texttt{LagrangeBwK-Edge} for the dynamic CBG together with our main regret analysis.
+In Section \ref{sec:model}, we formally introduce the dynamic CBG model { and the learning objectives}.
+In Section \ref{sec:prelim}, we provide preliminary results for two essential algorithms, namely \texttt{LagrangeBwK} and \textsc{Edge}.
+In Section \ref{sec:main-results}, we present our devised algorithm \texttt{LagrangeBwK-Edge} for the dynamic CBG together with the regret analysis.
+Simulation results are presented in Section \ref{sec:simulation}.
 We conclude the paper in Section \ref{sec:conclusion}.